 Dr. Schuster, a

-of thyroidectomies in a community hospital setting.
-Dr. Fox s poster addressed research on
+thyroidectomies in a community hospital setting.
+Dr. Fox s poster addressed research on purchasing

-purchasing prescription eyeware through the Internet.
+prescription eyeware through the Internet.
 He is a second year Ophthalmology Resident.
+Dr. Kuehn, a

-Dr. Kuehn, a second year Internal Medicine Resident, addressed compliance through increased access
+second year Internal Medicine Resident, addressed compliance through increased access to

-Lecture session, were: Keoni Hguyen, D.O., first prize; Robert Allison, D.O., second prize; and
+session, were: Keoni Hguyen, D.O., first prize; Robert Allison, D.O., second prize; and Stephanie

-dermatologic surgery.
-Dr. Allison discussed evaluation of cognitive function in high school
+surgery.
+Dr. Allison discussed evaluation of cognitive function in high school football players who

-football players who are not diagnosed with concussions.
-Dr. Larson presented research indicating
+are not diagnosed with concussions.
+Dr. Larson presented research indicating that emergency

 department volume does not impact functional status after stroke.